• Skip to primary navigation

 13. Doves

-Doves are look alikes or companion birds of pigeons, which can be raised for multiple purposes including ornamental value.
+Doves are look-alikes or companion birds of pigeons, which can be raised for multiple purposes, including ornamental value.

 Also, you can rear doves and pigeons together and make a profit renting or selling them at wedding events.

-Doves can make good house pet as they are curious, friendly, easy to feed and manage, and are more peaceful.
-Though they grow well in an enclosed outdoor aviary, they can also live in small cage with small requirements.
+Doves can make a good house pet as they are curious, friendly, easy to feed and manage, and are more peaceful.
+Though they grow well in an enclosed outdoor aviary, they can also live in a small cage with small requirements.

-They eat grains, seeds, greens, berries or fruits.
+They eat grains, seeds, greens, berries, or fruits.

 You also need to provide them with clean water, sanitize them and their living space, and pay some attention.